William O. Douglas: Early life and education

-Douglas was born in 1898 in Maine Township, Otter Tail County, Minnesota, the son of William Douglas, an itinerant Scottish Presbyterian minister from Pictou County, Nova Scotia, and his wife, Julia Bickford Fisk.
-His family moved to California, and then to Cleveland, Washington.
+Douglas was born in 1898 in Maine Township, Otter Tail County, Minnesota, to William Douglas and Julia Bickford Fisk.
+Douglas's father was a Scottish itinerant Presbyterian minister from Pictou County, Nova Scotia.
+The family first moved to California and then to Cleveland, Washington.
 Douglas said he suffered from an illness at age two that he described as polio, although a biographer reveals that it was intestinal colic.
 His mother attributed his recovery to a miracle, telling Douglas that one day he would be President of the United States.